mervyzr/astrea/README.md

 ### Riemann solver and flux update

 Due to the nature of the finite volume method and the discretisation of space in the grid, a Riemann problem is created at each interface between consecutive cells, with each cell containing the subgrid profile.
 In this code, approximate Riemann solvers are used (linear and non-linear) in order to compute the flux across interfaces.
+The Riemann solvers are solving for the compressible Euler equations, with possible source terms such as gravity (Grosheintz-Laval & Käppeli, 2019), in which the discontinuous jump conditions need to satisfy the Rankine-Hugoniot relations.

 The Local Lax-Friedrichs (LLF) solver (LeVeque, 1992) is an approximate linearised Riemann solver (i.e. the method aims to find an exact solution to the _linearised_ or _approximate_ version of the ideal magnetohydrodynamic equations).
 This scheme is very stable and robust, however it is highly dissipative and only first-order accurate.
 The code also allows for the Lax-Wendroff scheme (Lax & Wendroff, 1960), which is another approximate linearised Riemann solver and is second-order accurate, and the GFORCE solver (Toro & Titarev, 2006), which is a linearly weighted combination of Lax-Friedrichs and Lax-Wendroff solvers.
 The Beam-Warming scheme (Beam & Warming, 1976) and the Fromm scheme (Fromm, 1968) are not included in this code as modifications to the update steps are required to adapt to those schemes.